| | | | | |

 • Carefully cut the spaghetti squash in half lengthwise with a large knife.
 Scoop out & discard the seeds of each half with a spoon.

-• Remove from the oven and cool for a few minutes before using a fork to scrape out the squash meat from each half, it will separate into spaghetti-like strands.
+• Remove from the oven and cool for a few minutes.
+Using a fork to scrape out the squash meat from each half, it will separate into spaghetti-like strands.
 Set aside until needed.

 • Heat the butter in a nonstick skillet over medium-high heat until melted, about 3 minutes.
 Continue to cook, swirling the nonstick skillet constantly until butter is dark golden brown and has a nice nutty aroma, 3-4 minutes.
 Watch carefully so it doesn’t burn!!

-• Remove the nonstick skillet from heat and add the last two teaspoons of olive oil to the skillet along with the sliced garlic, chopped kale, thyme leaves, crushed red pepper flakes.
+• Remove the nonstick skillet from the heat and add the last two teaspoons of olive oil to the skillet along with the sliced garlic, chopped kale, thyme leaves, and crushed red pepper flakes.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking